Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/Unique_Value_Renderer/README.md

 The map with the symbolized feature layer will be shown automatically when the sample loads.

 ## How it works
 This sample demonstrates how to use a `UniqueValueRenderer` to style different features in a `FeatureLayer`.
 Using the `UniqueValueRenderer` allows for separate symbols to be used for features that have a specific value in a certain field.
 In this case, the field is state abbreviations in the USA.
-Multiple fields can be used; this sample only uses one:
+Multiple fields can be used; this sample only uses one.

 1. Multiple `SimpleFillSymbols`s are defined for each type of feature we want to render differently.
 2. `SimpleFillSymbol`s can be applied to polygon features, which is the type of feature used for this `ServiceFeatureTable`.